alankar23/alankar23.github.io/etcd-backup.md

 $ ls restore/
  member
 ```
+Copy the member directory to your master nod.

+3. **Update the `etcd.yaml` Static Pod**:
-Copy this member directory to your master node and edit the `etcd.yaml` static pod at `/etc/kubernetes/manifests`
+Copy the member directory to your master node and edit the `etcd.yaml` static pod at `/etc/kubernetes/manifests`

-change this path to
+Change this path to
 ```
   - hostPath:
       path: /var/lib/etcd